asjadnaqvi/DiD/docs/code/06_did_csdid.md

 ## Generate sample data

-Here we generate a test dataset with heterogeneous interventions:
+Here we generate a test dataset with heterogeneous treatments:

 ```applescript
 clear